 “ip ospf mtu-ignore” Is a Dangerous Command

-This is the router configuration I’ve used to generate the problem:
+These are the router configurations I’ve used to generate the problem described in this blog post.

 A1 Configuration